Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/playtesting/discovery-session1.md

 Players died 3 times during the first wave since they didn't realize how communication was important whenever switching elements.

-Players complained a lot about the speed of the enemies beiing to great and their aim beiing nearly perfect.
+Players complained a lot about the speed of the enemies being to great and their aim being nearly perfect.
 It took another 2 deaths for them to realise that they could use their movement abilities to dodge spells and even damage enemies.

 In total, players died 7 times.